apranav19/BashScripting101/README.md

 selfcopy.sh - A script that copies itself to another script called 'backup'

 fizzbuzz.sh - A script that solves the classic FizzBuzz problem

+remove_pycs.sh - A script that finds all the '.pyc' files in an application and removes them